 - temporary assignment of a student to an alternate supervised area within the school - temporary assignment of a student to an alternate learning location - short term removal of privileges including access to technology - interventions such as positive behaviour supports, contracts, counselling, restorative practices - replacement or reimbursement for loss of, or damage to property - in-school or out-of-school suspension - referral to Attendance Board - recommendation for expulsion

-At Escuela Mill Creek school, we are committed to ensuring that our school is a safe and productive learning environment.
-Where necessary, interventions or disciplinary action may be used to address unacceptable behaviour by students.
-Examples could include:
+At Victoria School of the Arts, we are committed to ensuring that our school is a safe learning environment.
+When necessary, interventions or disciplinary action may be used to address unacceptable behaviour by students.